-You enable the Report button by either pausing capture or stopping the Profiler altogether.
+The Report button will be enabled by either pausing capture or stopping the Profiler altogether.

 Results are displayed in a Report view.
-The report opens with two tabs initially visible: the Call Graph and the Function Summary.
-The reports can be saved to file, stored in the model as Artifacts or posted in the Team Library.
+The report opens with three tabs initially visible: the Call Graph, the Summary Report (Function Summary) and the Hit Analysis tabs.
+The reports can be saved to file, stored in the model as Artifacts or posted in the Model Library.